Condominium 1

-Condominium 1 was the first unit in the Sea Ranch development on the Pacific coast of Sonoma County, California.
-The complex was designed by Charles W. Moore, Donlyn Lyndon, William Turnbull, Jr. and Richard Whitaker of the MLTW partnership in 1963–1964, and was built by contractor Matthew Sylvia in 1965.
-The timber-framed structure overlooks the Pacific Ocean.
-It has been described as one of the most significant architectural designs of the 1960s in California, and has received numerous awards.
+Condominium 1 was the first unit in the Sea Ranch development in Sonoma County, California.
+Located on a coast overlooking the Pacific Ocean, the complex was designed by Charles W. Moore, Donlyn Lyndon, William Turnbull Jr. and Richard Whitaker of the MLTW partnership in 1963–1964, and was built by contractor Matthew Sylvia in 1965.
+The timber-framed structure has been described as one of the most significant architectural designs of the 1960s in California, and has received numerous awards.

 Description

 Condominium 1 is located on the edge of a cliff overlooking the Pacific.
 It is a complex of ten condominium units, intended to be seen as a single structure.
 The design was inspired by barns and other farm buildings in the region and, with the help of landscape architect Lawrence Halprin, was built to take into account the local ecology.
 The timber frame is clad in vertical redwood siding, with vertical forms resembling mine structures anchoring a series of sloping roofs that descend toward the ocean, perforated by skylights.

 Windows are plain openings without trim or mullions.
 There are no eaves or significant fascia trim.
 On the uphill side the building wraps around a courtyard that houses the units' garages.
 Interior spaces feature the full range of MLTW-developed design elements.

 The 10-unit structure was Moore's first major work.
 It exemplifies Moore's "shed style" with single-pitched roofs, board siding, and plain detailing.
 The style, with its emphasis on a partnership with the site, was a break from the International Style.
 The design principles established by Condominium 1 included the use of what Moore termed aedicules, small intimate spaces defined by four columns and a canopy, and "saddlebags", small projections of the interior space to the exterior that provide a view or a contemplative space.
 The units are arranged with horizontal and vertical view lines through the space.